ISAITB/docs-tdl/source/handlers/index.rst

     <etxn txnId="t1"/>

 .. note::
-    **Isolating communications:** When using a ``HttpMessaging`` handler to receive communication from a SUT, the test bed dynamically starts listening on a new port for incoming traffic.
-This port (along with the host) are presented to the test bed user upon test initiation so that he/she can configure the SUT accordingly.
-To avoid unwanted communication being received on this port that is unrelated to the test session, the test bed will only listen to requests originating from the SUT's address, ignoring others originating from other sources.
-To achieve this, the test bed uses the
+    **Isolating communications:** When using a ``HttpMessaging`` handler to receive communication from a SUT, the Test Bed dynamically starts listening on a new port for incoming traffic.
+This port (along with the host) are presented to the Test Bed user upon test initiation so that he/she can configure the SUT accordingly.
+To avoid unwanted communication being received on this port that is unrelated to the test session, the Test Bed will only listen to requests originating from the SUT's address, ignoring others originating from other sources.
+To achieve this, the Test Bed uses the
     ``network.host`` parameter configured for the SUT that needs to be provided by the tester as part of the SUT's configuration before starting a test.

     The value for the ``network.host`` parameter must be set with the **public IP Address** of the SUT endpoint.